 Scratching in the walls

 Do you hear scratching or scurrying in your attic, chimney or inside your walls?
-It may not be a bat,but it is a good sign that some kind of wildlife is in your property.
+It may not be a bat,but it is a good sign that some kind of pest is in your property.
 We advise that you don’t wait for it to leave as your problems will only escalate.
-Call for effective pest control to get effective, humane pest control
+Call for effective pest control to get effective, humane pest control.

 You see them flying in and out of your home

 It may be a mesmerizing scene at sunset ,but seeing bats fly in and out of your home is not a good sign.
 It means they’ve gotten comfortable and may be bringing more of their friends to your house.
 They can usually be seen leaving at around sunset.
 This combined with the signs listed above are a cause for concern